tvrusso/XyceBundle/README.md

 ## Updating your bundle

-Xyce and Xyce_Regression are generally updated on github once a week, and you can use this repo to stay current.
+Xyce and Xyce_Regression are generally updated on GitHub once a week, and you can use this repo to stay current.

 Simply run the command "git pull --recurse-submodules" in the top level